learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 - Understand collaborative filtering and how it differs from other simpler approaches
 - Describe the problem of developing a recommendation system using matrix factorization
 - Develop an intuition around how SIngular Value Decomposition can be used to predict unknown values in a utility matrix
-- Practice SVD in python and SciPy.
+- Practice SVD in python and SciPy

 ## Collaborative Filtering